jg-digital-media/jgdm_snooker_scorer/readme.md

 ```

 + I'd also like to attempt to differentiate between the number of times reds have been legally potted in a given shot as opposed to the number of reds that have *actually* been potted, which is an important distinction.
 For example a player might pot 2 reds in one shot, which is legal.
 But that would then take the player to 15 reds in 14 legal pots.

++ `v1.0.5` - In Snooker, You only "lock in" the actual loss once you finish reds and see how many colour slots we never got to use.
+But for the purposes of this app, we are calculating the points remaining after every colour proceeeding a red ball.
+What this means is that 2 reds in a single shot will be counted as 2 points for a red and deducts only 2 from the remaining points.

++ This part has taken a lot of work.
+But I think I've worked out a solution that works well for handling multi-red shots.
+That works because scores of 2 or more of a red ball when shooting for red is a legal shot.

++ I had thought of trying to force this change after the last red and colour combination but I couldn't generate a solution without causing too many other bugs and issues in the script.

++ Finally for this part, I've modified the "apply" button to only show when the player is shooting for a red ball.
+It's a not needed when shooting for a colour and otherwise becomes a distraction.